25 Tips for Saving Money at Universal Studios Orlando

 Also, be sure to check for vacation packages.
 Universal Studios has numerous hotel packages and air vacation packages available.
 You can also research individual hotels and see what type of deals they are offering.
 Sign up for their email list to receive special promotions.

 Cabana Bay is a great on-site Universal hotel with many perks.
 First off, it’s pretty affordable with rates often in the mid 100’s.
 Second, a free shuttle to the parks is available.
 This helps tremendously as parking is $25 per day and Lyfts are not cheap.
 Third, you get 1 hour early admission to the parks.
 There is also a Starbucks on-site and a food cafeteria so you can enjoy a quick cheap meal before leaving for the parks.
-A giant pool with a lazy river comes in as the perfect cheap entertainment on non park days!
+A giant pool with a lazy river and several pool bars will entertain you (cheaply) on non park days!

 5. Plan park restaurants in advance

 This will give you time to check out menus and prices before your visit.
 For a full listing of park restaurants, visit the Universal Studios dining page.
-I usually pack my backpack with sandwiches and small snacks and then treat myself to one meal a day -usually outside of the park in CityWalk or at a budget friendly chain like Sweet Tomatoes.
+I usually pack my backpack with sandwiches and small snacks and then treat myself to one meal a day -usually outside of the park in CityWalk or at a budget friendly chain like Jason’s Deli.
+I’m not a huge on chains, but a few of my favorite more affordable choices include: The Olive Garden, First Watch, Panera Bread, Chipotle, and Giordano’s (Chicago style pizza).

 6. Book a hotel with a kitchenette

 This will easily save you hundreds on your trip, as dining out is the 3rd largest expense next to park tickets and lodging costs.
 Another idea is to look into a condo rental vs. a hotel.
-You will have a full kitchen plus a host of additional amenities including laundry facilities, multiple bathrooms, and extra space!
+You will have a full kitchen plus a host of additional amenities including laundry facilities, multiple bathrooms, a pool area and sports facilities, and extra space!
 Windsor Hills (although closer to DisneyWorld than Universal), is a great place to stay (about a 15 minute drive).

-7. Stay at a Universal on-site hotel if you plan on purchasing a fast pass/visiting the Wizarding World of Harry Potter
+7. Stay at a Universal on-site hotel if you plan on visiting The Wizarding World of Harry Potter

 Certain hotels such as the Hard Rock Hotel, Loews Portofino Bay, and Loews Royal Pacific offers guests a fast pass for each day of their stay.
 This is a great deal as the Express Passes normally start at $40 per day.
 Also, if you plan on visiting The Wizarding World of Harry Potter (which you should as it is awesome), you will want to stay on-site to receive hour early admission.